biomassives/angular6-ionic-openstreetmap-push/README.md

-# angular2-ionic-modified-conference-app
+# Ionic 2 Modified Conference Application

-experiments in preparation of a client app using the great ionic2 framework complete with angular2 internals, no jquery.
+Experiments in preparation of a client app using the great ionic2 framework complete with angular2 internals, no jquery.

 thank you.

--- from oriignal demo source application....

-# Ionic 2 Conference Application
+current work is focused around learning and demonstrating best practices for routing and ion-slider approaches in ionic2

 This is purely a demo of Ionic v2.0 alpha and is still in development. **There is not an actual Ionic Conference at this time.**